 E. coli Recalls

-What happens when E. coli is detected in food?
+What happens when Shiga toxin-producing E. coli (STEC) is detected in food?

-In the case of FDA-regulated products (all foods except eggs, meat and poultry), FDA’s role is to oversee a company’s E. coli recall strategy and to assess the adequacy of the recall.
-For USDA-regulated products, the FSIS role is well integrated into the E. coli recall process.
-A Recall Committee, which is housed within the FSIS Recall Management Division, makes recommendations to the company about the need for a recall if E. coli contamination is found.
+In the case of FDA-regulated products (all foods except meat, poultry, and processed egg products), FDA’s role is to oversee a company’s STEC recall strategy and to assess the adequacy of the recall.
+For USDA-regulated products, the USDA Food Safety and Inspection Service’s (FSIS) role is well integrated into the STEC recall process.
+A Recall Committee, which is housed within the USDA FSIS Recall Management Division, makes recommendations to the company about the need for a recall if STEC contamination is found.

-Food Recall Classifications have been established for both FDA and FSIS.
-Guidelines are used to categorize food recalls into 1 of 3 classes, according to the level of hazard involved.
-In the event that pathogenic E. coli is found in a food product, a Class I recall is initiated.
+Food Recall Classifications have been established for both FDA and USDA FSIS.
+Guidelines are used to categorize food recalls into one of three classes, according to the level of hazard involved.
+In the event that STEC is found in a food product, a Class I recall is initiated.